department-of-veterans-affairs/va.gov-team/products/health-care/beneficiary-travel/product/README.md

 ## After 1 year

-- We should have made significant progress on the [road map](./roadmap.md) for the API and va.gov team
+We should have made significant progress on the [road map](./roadmap.md) for the API and va.gov team

 ### For the va.gov team

 - A submission tool that is linked to from appointments page (and maybe check in experience)
-- a vets-api integration that exposes functionality from the Claims Injest API to the va.gov apps
+- a vets-api integration that exposes functionality from the Claims Ingest API to the va.gov apps
+- successful integration with the VA Mobile App

 ### For the API team

 - A performant API that can be used to create valid claims
-- A perforant API that can be used to query for claim details
+- A performant API that can be used to query for claim details

 ## Architecture